Captain Future: Technology

-Captain Future's spaceship, named the Comet, has been designed by himself and is superior to all other spaceships in the solar system.
+Captain Future's spaceship, named the Comet, has been designed by himself and is superior to all other spaceships in the Solar System.
 A research ship, the Comet has a compact on-board laboratory.
 It is also equipped with a camouflage device giving it the appearance of an actual comet, and armed with "proton cannons".
 She only receives faster-than-light propulsion late in the series of novels.
-In the animated series, she also has a small auxiliary shuttlecraft called the Cosmoliner.
+In the animated series, she has a hyperspace drive (in the Japanese version referred to as Warp Engine) and also a small auxiliary shuttlecraft called the Cosmoliner.

 Adaptations and other derivative works

 Anime

-In 1978, one year after Hamilton's death, Toei Animation produced a Captain Future (キャプテン・フューチャー, Kyaputen Fyūchā) anime television series of 53 episodes, based on 13 of the stories.
-Captain Future's later-iconic suit design itself was designed by Tadanao Tsuji.
+In 1978, one year after Hamilton's death, Japanese company Toei Animation produced a Captain Future (キャプテン・フューチャー, Kyaputen Fyūchā) anime television series of 53 episodes, based on 13 of the stories.
 Despite the differences in cultural references and medium, the animated series was true to the original in many ways, from the didactic scientific explanations to the emphasis on the usefulness of brains as opposed to brawn.

 The series was translated in several languages and distributed globally.
 The four episodes comprising the series' second story arc were dubbed into English and released on video by ZIV International in the early 1980s as The Adventures of Captain Future.
 In the late 1980s, Harmony Gold dubbed the series' initial four-part story as an edited "TV movie" simply entitled Captain Future, but with alterations regarding some character names (different from those in Hamilton's stories - whether for licensing law or other reasons, remains a broad field for speculation).
 A Blu-ray Box in Japanese only was released in September, 2016 (Box 1) and November, 2016 (Box 2).
 A German "Limited Collectors Edition" Blu-ray Box was released in December 2016, featuring not only the remastered Japanese uncut version (with German subtitles) but also the heavily cut German version.

 While only eight episodes in total were dubbed into English, the series met huge success particularly in Japan, France, where the title and lead character's name were changed to "Capitaine Flam", in Italy with the translated title of "Capitan Futuro", in Latin America and Spain with the title "Capitán Futuro", in Taiwan with the title "太空突擊隊" ("Space Commando").
 The Arabic-language version has the title of فارس الفضاء (Faris al-Fadha'a, or "The Knight of Space") and was broadcast many times during the 1980s.

 The series was also broadcast in Germany, where it appeared under its original title.
 However, this version was cut by about a quarter of the original length, which mainly affected violent scenes or those considered "expendable" for the storylines.